sanjayez/Zeniary/src/utils/posthog-tracking.md

 - Scroll depth tracking uses throttling to prevent excessive event firing
 - Section time tracking uses the Intersection Observer API for efficient viewport detection
 - Email CTAs are tracked with location information to distinguish between different form placements
+- We only track successful email submissions and survey completions to ensure accurate metrics
 - All events include relevant metadata (page identifiers, timestamps, etc.)

 ## Testing the Implementation